-Our first impression of a piece of art is greatly influenced by how the work is displayed and by what surrounds it.
+Frames and pedestals add to our first impression of a piece of art.
+Art is greatly influenced by how the work is displayed and by what surrounds it.
 Making the effort to consciously take note of these elements can increase our ability to read a work correctly.

 A closer look at a few sculptures will illustrate just what I mean.